elprogramadordeldiablo/FinlandAnalysis/README.md

 # FinlandAnalysis

+## Disclaimer

-This repository is a project from Rui Carvalho, [rui.m.carvalho@gmail.com](mailto:rui.m.carvalho@gmail.com).
+This repository is a project from Rui Carvalho, feel free to contact me directly through my personal [e-mail](mailto:rui.m.carvalho@gmail.com).

 ## The working files are